 - Tier 3: Clinical Rehabilitation: One-on-one clinical Pilates, prescribed as follow-on care from physical therapy, covered under the medical plan.

-The bottom line is this: In the era of self-funded plans and direct contracting, every dollar saved from an avoided surgery or chronic pain management is a dollar that drops straight to your bottom line.
+Bottom line: In the era of self-funded plans and direct contracting, every dollar saved from an avoided surgery or chronic pain management drops straight to your bottom line.
 Pilates, framed and executed through this strategic lens, transitions from a frivolous perk to a core component of your financial and human capital strategy.
-It’s time to build benefits that pay employees back for being healthy, and pay your company back in kind.
+It's time to build benefits that pay employees back for being healthy, and pay your company back in kind.